Mahesh-RY/Wine_Quality_Predection/README.md

 Clone this repository or download the notebook.

-Open the Jupyter Notebook:
+Open the notebook:

-jupyter notebook "Breast cancer prediction.ipynb"
+jupyter notebook "red wine quality prediction.ipynb"

-Run the cells step by step to:
+Run the notebook step by step:

-Load and preprocess the dataset
+Load and preprocess dataset

 Train ML models

-Evaluate their performance
+Evaluate model performance

-📊 Results
+📈 Results

-The project compares different classification algorithms to find the most accurate model for breast cancer prediction.
-Standardization and proper evaluation ensure better reliability of the results.
+The project compares multiple ML algorithms for wine quality prediction.

+Accuracy and evaluation metrics are used to identify the best-performing model.

+Random Forest / AdaBoost typically achieve strong performance.

 📝 Notes

-The dataset is directly available via sklearn.datasets.load_breast_cancer().

-You can further tune hyperparameters for better accuracy.

-Visualization helps in understanding feature distribution and class balance.
+The dataset contains only physicochemical and sensory data (no info on grape type, brand, or price).

+Class imbalance (most wines have quality between 5–7) can affect accuracy.

+Hyperparameter tuning can further improve performance.